 I remember very clearly walking into the John Rigby & Co. workshop at Pensbury Place in London.
 We had been out for dinner in London to celebrate my birthday and we also had a visit to the Rigby workshop planned.
 I knew that much.
 But as far as I was concerned we were going there just to have a look and find out more about what exactly they do inside this most prestigious of gunmakers.
 I certainly didn’t have the slightest inkling that I was about to be presented with a Rigby Highland Stalker as a birthday present.

 Shooting is something I’ve been very interested in from a very early age.
-I shot my first deer on a stalking trip with my father, Will Carter, when I was 10.
 I already own a .275 Rigby rifle, which I use in this country.
 It’s a special gun, handed down to me by my father.

 My father has done a lot of hunting throughout his life.
 He’s been round the world shooting, and he’s done a lot in this country too.
 He’s taken lots of people out with him over the years and has introduced me to the joy and adventure of the sport as I’ve grown up.
 I’m very proud to be following in his footsteps.

 I’ve done a lot of shooting with my father locally over the years – out and about in Suffolk deer hunting, shooting Chinese water deer in particular.
 However the reason my parents gifted me a larger calibre Highland Stalker rifle chambered in 9.3×62 was a safari trip to South Africa that unbeknown to me, my father had planned.
 That was the other big surprise.
 My father’s generosity didn’t stop at a brand new Highland Stalker rifle.
 Hs also told me that he would be taking me and my new rifle on my first-ever safari.
 We were off to the Limpopo region of South Africa to hunt plains game.
 Presents really don’t get any better than that.